Carlos Alberto Montaner

-Carlos Alberto Montaner (born April 3, 1943) is an exiled Cuban author and journalist known for his criticism of Fidel Castro and the Cuban government.
-He has been published widely in Latin American newspapers, and published fiction and non-fiction books on Latin America.
-Montaner is a political analyst for CNN en Español.
+Carlos Alberto Montaner Suris (3 April 1943 – 29 June 2023) was an exiled Cuban author and journalist known for his criticism of Fidel Castro and the Cuban government.
+He was published widely in Latin American newspapers, and produced fiction and non-fiction books about Latin America.
+Montaner was a political analyst for CNN en Español.

 Background

-Montaner was born in Havana, Cuba, in 1943.
-After the Cuban Revolution of 1959, Montaner along with others identified then as counter-revolutionaries were imprisoned by the Cuban government on charges of participating in terrorist attacks and on charges of working with the CIA.
-Soon after his arrest on charges of terrorist activities, he managed to escape from prison and fled Cuba permanently.
+Montaner was born in 1943 in Havana, Cuba.
+After the Cuban Revolution of 1959, Montaner, along with others identified then as counter-revolutionaries, was imprisoned by the Cuban government on charges of participating in terrorist attacks and of working with the CIA.
+Soon after his arrest, he managed to escape from prison and fled Cuba permanently.
 In 1970 he relocated to Spain from the United States.
-In 2007 the regional government of Madrid awarded the Prize for Tolerance to Montaner, a distinction that is awarded to those who have fought for the freedom and respect for human rights.
+In 2007 the regional government of Madrid awarded the Prize for Tolerance to Montaner, a distinction that is awarded to those who have fought for freedom and respect for human rights.

 Career

-After taking a master's degree at the University of Miami, Montaner taught American literature at the Interamerican University of Puerto Rico from 1966 to 1970.
+After earning a master's degree at the University of Miami, Montaner taught American literature at the Interamerican University of Puerto Rico from 1966 to 1970.
 During those years he published four books: Los combatientes (1968), Galdós humorista (1969), Póker de brujas (1970), and Instantáneas al borde del abismo (1970).
 The last two were also published in English.

 Montaner began his career in journalism in 1968, working with Joaquín Maurín, a Spanish exile who had founded the American Literary Agency in New York City at the end of the 1940s with the objective of disseminating democratic ideas in the United States and Latin America.
 Maurín was a noted Marxist theorist whose thinking had evolved toward liberal democracy after the Spanish Civil War.

-Montaner began writing a weekly column which was soon appearing on the rest of Latin America.
-He also came to be in demand as a lecturer throughout the continent, speaking about the defense of liberty, economic development, and the role of culture in the evolution of societies.
+Montaner began writing a weekly column which soon became available throughout the rest of Latin America.
+He also came to be in demand as a lecturer throughout the continent, speaking on the defense of liberty, economic development, and the role of culture in the evolution of societies.

 1970s

-By 1970, his success as a columnist and speaker had made it possible for him to move on from teaching to a life in Madrid dedicated to his columns and books.
+By 1970, his success as a columnist and speaker had made it possible for him to move to Madrid and dedicate his life to his columns and books.
 He established a publishing house, Editorial Playor, in 1972.
-His first novel, Perromundo, was published in 1972 and subsequently was made into a movie.
-His Informe secreto sobre la revolución cubana was published in 1975, and was followed a year later by 200 años de gringos, celebrating the bicentennial of the United States and contrasting the evolution of the United States with that of Latin America.
+His first novel, Perromundo, was published in 1972 and was subsequently made into a movie.
+His book Informe secreto sobre la revolución cubana was published in 1975, and was followed a year later by 200 años de gringos, celebrating the bicentennial of the United States and contrasting the evolution of the United States with that of Latin America.
 This contrast between the levels of development in the Americas and the reasons for it would occupy much of his attention thereafter.

 As Spain moved rapidly toward democracy after the death of Franco, he joined the Liberal Club of Madrid.